Buy Now

 eFPGA User Tools

-The Aurora 2.1 Development Tool Suite is based on a fully open-source implementation for scalability, longevity, and full code transparency.
+The Aurora 2.6 Development Tool Suite integrates fully open-source modules for scalability, longevity, and full code transparency.

 Introduction